Light-r4y/uaDASH/README.md

 The device can display engine operating parameters and bench test coils and injectors (under development).

-The project can work on GUITION JC8048W550C display board and Waveshare ESP32-S3-Touch-LCD-7 (you can add more =))
+The project can work on GUITION JC8048W550C display board and Waveshare ESP32-S3-Touch-LCD-7 / ESP32-S3-Touch-LCD-5 (you can add more =))

-For change brightness use swipe up/down (only 5inch GUITION JC8048W550C).
+For change brightness use swipe up/down on main screen (5inch GUITION JC8048W550C and ESP32-S3-Touch-LCD-7 if solder 1 wire).

 Change main/bench/settings screen use swipe left/right.